javadho/lattice-design-compression/README.md

 To find the best models, categorical variables were converted to numeric using a label encoder, and the data was split into training and testing sets.
 Two machine learning techniques, Artificial Neural Networks (ANN) and Random Forest (RF), were utilized on the dataset.

 **1. ANN**
-I employed TensorFlow and Keras frameworks to construct a neural network model and conducted hyperparameter optimization through Grid SearchCV with tuning Learning Rate, Activation Function, Batch Size, and Number of Epochs, and also, the number of folds for Cross-Validation was equal to 5.
+I employed TensorFlow and Keras frameworks to construct a neural network model and conducted hyperparameter optimization through Grid SearchCV with tuning Learning Rate, Activation Function, Batch Size, and Number of Epochs.
+The number of folds for Cross-Validation was set to 5.

 **2. RF**
-The RandomForestRegressor function was employed, with MSE and R^2^ being utilized as evaluation metrics.
+The RandomForestRegressor function was employed, with MSE and R<sup>2</sup> being utilized as evaluation metrics.
 Hyperparameter tuning was conducted using Grid Search with 5-fold CV by tuning Maximum Depth and Number of Trees.

+## Results and Evaluation
+The selected metrics include R<sup>2</sup>, MSE, RMSE, and MAE.
+The RF algorithm significantly outperforms the ANN model.
+RF accounts for 79% of the variability in the target variable (R<sup>2</sup>), whereas ANN only explains 24%.
+Additionally, the MSE, RMSE, and MAE comparisons highlight RF's superior performance, with its predictions closely aligning with the actual values compared to ANN's results.
+This is also evident in the residual plots of these machine learning models.